Feature: #107826 - Introduce Extbase action authorization attribute

 public function __construct(

-private readonly Context $context
+protected readonly Context $context,

 ) {}